Image: TV Interruptions (7 TV Pieces) by David Hall, 1971

 To apply please complete the online form here.

 For PDF preview of the application form, please click here.
-All applications must be made via the online portal.
+All applications must be made via the online portal unless a submission in an alternative format has been agreed in advance.
 We do not accept submissions via email or post.

 If you would like to apply, but have particular access needs or submitting a written application is difficult for you, please get in touch with Annie Crabtree at LUX Scotland by email on firstname.lastname@example.org or by phoning or texting 07394 042450.
 We will be happy to work with you to make an application in a format that suits your needs and requirements.
 This must be arranged in advanced of the deadline.